Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 ### Access AKS clusters

 Running `make infra.all` will provide you with cluster admin on your clusters and kubeconfig files being created under `~/.kube`.
 The kubeconfigs are named after the resource group name that holds the cluster.
-The term `svc` and `mgmt` used in these filesnames indicate what cluster they are for.
+The term `svc` and `mgmt` used in these file names indicate what cluster they are for.

 Please not that these kubeconfig files require an active Azure CLI session (`az login`) to work properly.